danielsaidi/website_danielsaidi/collections/_posts/2018/2018-12-27-alamofire-objectmapper.md

 If the request above succeeds, the token will be saved in our api context, which makes it available to all future api requests.

-Now, let's (finally) retry some requests!
-Add this to the `Api/Alamofire` folder:
+Now, let's (finally) retry some requests by creating a custom request retrier!
+Add this retrier code to the `Api/Alamofire` folder:

 ```swift
 import Alamofire